-MAGPUL K2 GRIP - The grip is already installed on the weapon.
-The grip provides a comfortable grip surface well-suited for precision shooting.
-The special HK Allen wrench tool for use in disassembly/separating the upper receiver from the lower receiver.
+ERGO GRIP - The Ergo grip is already installed on the weapon.
+The Ergo grip provides a comfortable grip surface well-suited for precision shooting.
+The special HK Allen wrench tool for use in disassembly/separating the upper receiver from the lower receiver is also stored in the grip's storage compartment.
+For more information, see www.ergogrips.net.